jawj/zapatos-docs/src/index.md

 This document is generated from a [separate repository](https://github.com/jawj/zapatos-docs/).

 Most of the TypeScript code examples are run, producing the expandable SQL/results sections, as the document is compiled, so they should be free of basic errors.
-As part of that process, all generated SQL is funnelled through [pgFormatter](https://github.com/darold/pgFormatter) for easier reading.
+During this process, all generated SQL is funnelled through [pgFormatter](https://github.com/darold/pgFormatter) for easier reading.

-### Licence

-This software is released under the [MIT licence](http://www.opensource.org/licenses/mit-license.php).
-Go forth, fork, and hack on it!

 ### Fixes, feature and contributions